wormhole-foundation/wormhole-docs/tutorials/messaging/send-messages.md

 ## Deploy to TestNet

 Now that you have tested the contract locally, you can deploy it to the TestNet.
-For this you will need a wallet with at least 0.05 TestNet AVAX and 0.01 TestNet CELO.
+You will need a wallet with at least 0.05 TestNet AVAX and 0.01 TestNet CELO.

 - [Obtain TestNet AVAX](https://faucet.avax-test.network/){target=\_blank}
 - [Obtain TestNet CELO](https://celo.org/developers/faucet){target=\_blank}